levmanovich/manovich-interactive/README.md

 ### 3. [MoMA Artist Networks](moma-networks/)

-A browser-based interactive tool for exploring **patterns in MoMA exhibitions between 1929 and 1990**.
-Visualizes relationships between artists, nationalities, media, and curatorial decisions across **six decades** of the museum's exhibition history.
+A browser-based interactive tool for exploring **patterns in MoMA exhibitions between 1929 and 1990** using 500 most exhibited artists during this period.
+Explore the networks between artists based on co-occurence in exhibitions, and filer by decade, geographic region, gender, and more.

 ---